 According to the advisory, consumers should:

-receive a free credit report from each nationwide credit reporting company once
+- Check credit reports regularly: Consumers can obtain a free copy of their credit report at .
+Consumers are entitled to receive a free credit report from each nationwide credit reporting company once every 12 months.

 Consumers having an issue with a credit repair company can submit a complaint to the CFPB by:

 - Call the toll-free phone number at 1-855-411-CFPB (2372) or TTY/TDD phone number at 1-855-729-CFPB (2372)

 - Fax the CFPB at 1-855-237-2392

 - Mail a letter to: Consumer Financial Protection Bureau, P.O.
 Box 4503, Iowa City, Iowa 52244

-The Consumer Financial Protection Bureau is a 21st century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
-For more information, visit consumerfinance.gov.
+The Consumer Financial Protection Bureau (CFPB) is a 21st century agency that helps consumer finance markets work by making rules more effective, by consistently and fairly enforcing those rules, and by empowering consumers to take more control over their economic lives.
+For more information, visit www.consumerfinance.gov.